-Note: Contact your operating system vendor for swap space allocation guidance for your server.
-The vendor guidelines supersede the swap space requirements listed in this guide
+Note:

-4. To determine the amount of space available in the /tmp directory, enter the following command:
+- Oracle recommends that you take multiple values for the available RAM and swap space before finalizing a value.
+This is because the available RAM and swap space keep changing depending on the user interactions with the computer. - Contact your operating system vendor for swap space allocation guidance for your server.
+The vendor guidelines supersede the swap space requirements listed in this guide. - 3.
+To determine the amount of disk space available in the /tmp directory, enter the following command:

 '''

-df -m /tmp
+bdf /tmp

 '''